In the past you needed designers, instructional design know-how, and a whole lot of time to create e-learning.

 Let’s see how Anthony, Melody, and Jean Paul use EasyAI to create training for their peers.

-Anthony Balfour works in IT security at Lhouist Group, a large multinational company in the US.
+Anthony Balfour works in IT security at Lhoist Group, a large multinational company in the US.
 Part of his role is to ensure that employees understand essential cybersecurity concepts, like spotting phishing emails or creating strong passwords.

 But Anthony is an IT specialist, not a trainer.